Guidelines, Literature and Blogs

-The Biostatistics, Epidemiology and Research Design Resource (BERD) provides a wide range of design, statistical, and analytical support services to assist CUMC faculty members in garnering grant support and publishing study results.
+- The Biostatistics, Epidemiology and Research Design Resource (BERD) provides a wide range of design, statistical, and analytical support services to assist CUIMC faculty members in garnering grant support and publishing study results.
 In conjunction with the Department of Biostatistics of the Mailman School of Public Health, BERD provides support through consultations and educational initiatives.

 - Fee-for-service consulting available for work that can be completed during the consulting service session